gogins/csound-ac/README.md

     the directory containing the CsoundAC shared library to your binary search path.

-3. CsoundAC and other Linux binaries and other resources are installed from the Debian package released from this repository, e.g.
-    `sudo apt install ./csound-extended-dev-version-Linux.deb`.
-Please note,
-    this package conflicts with the system packages for CsoundAC.

 You may also install locally by first building from sources, as described below.
 You may then install the software by running `sudo make install` in the build-linux directory.
 However, be warned that this installs the